 2017 Advanced Courses

-A limited number of FEBS Youth Travel Fund grants will be available for each course to assist participation.
+A limited number of FEBS Youth Travel Fund grants will be available for each course to assist participation of early-career scientists.

 FEBS ADVANCED LECTURE COURSES

 Matrix pathobiology, signaling and molecular targets

 Spetses Island, Greece

 This Advanced Lecture Course is designed to provide PhD students and postdoctoral scientists, as well as academic and institute research fellows/seniors, with insights into the structure–function relationship and therapeutic potential of extracellular matrix (ECM) macromolecules, ECM-mediated tissue organization in health and disease, ECM-mediated cell signaling and behavior, methodological challenges in expression and determination of various macromolecules with biopharmaceutical importance, and novel aspects of cell imaging.